Facilities Management, M.S.

-Architecture: Facility Management
+Architecture: Facilities Management

-The Master of Science in Architecture: Facility Management (M.S.) program is designed as a one-year curriculum for those students with a four-year, pre-professional degree in architecture and a two-year curriculum for those students without a pre-professional degree in architecture.
+The Master of Science in Architecture: Facilities Management (M.S.) program is designed as a one-year curriculum for those students with a four-year, pre-professional degree in architecture and a two-year curriculum for those students without a pre-professional degree in architecture.

 Application and Admission Requirements